codebycyril/fifo-stock-valuation/README.md

 ## ✨ Features
 - Takes input from a **Purchase Register** and a **Closing Stock** sheet.
-- Generates a **Detailed Report** with bill-wise consumption and references.
+- Generates a **Detailed Report** with bill-wise stock valuation split and references.
 - Generates a **Summary Report** with product-wise closing stock values.
 - Preserves headers in all reports (data is written **only below the headers**).
 - Adds totals, formatting, and clear headings for easy navigation.